 Step 3.
 Withdraw your Ether

-In the interests of securing your tokens, it’s a good idea to move your currency out of the exchange and into your wallet as soon as possible.
+In the interests of securing your tokens, it’s a good idea to move your assets out of the exchange and into your wallet as soon as you buy Ethereum.
 To withdraw your ETH to your wallet you need to generate an address then paste it in the relevant field of your exchange account.

 How to trade Ethereum – step-by-step guide

-You needn’t worry about getting a suitable wallet if you’re only interested in trading Ether – trading involves taking a position on a currency rather than acquiring it.
+You needn’t worry about getting a suitable wallet if you’re only interested in trading Ethereum with a broker – trading involves taking a position on a currency rather than acquiring it.
 This means you can potentially make a profit from Ether without the hassle and security risk of owning it.

 Step 1.
 Find a broker